IBM/CICD-Kubernetes-Slack/README.md

 1. Move into the cloned folder and run the `npm install` command to install the dependencies.
 1. Run the `node app.js` command to check that the application runs successfully on you local device.

 __Note:__ The project contains the Dockerfile and deployment files that you use in the next few steps, so please go through the file.
-This tutorial does not focus on how to write these two files, but if you want to learn more, [read our complete tutorial](https://github.com/marketplace) or [watch the video](https://www.youtube.com/watch?v=_oKqtRf0aSY). __(EDITOR NOTE: These two URLs do not work.
-What are the correct ones?)__
+This tutorial does not focus on how to write these two files.

 ### Step 2.
 Create a Kubernetes cluster